 By choosing our accelerated BSN program track in Downers Grove, you will complete your nursing curriculum online and in-person.
 You’ll complete much of your nursing coursework online while meeting deadlines, and you will complete nursing skills and simulation labs in person.
 Additionally, clinical rotations scheduled with our health-care facilities in the Chicagoland area provide diverse, real-world patient care experiences.

-If online learning isn’t for you, our accelerated BSN program track in Maywood, Illinois, has you complete all aspects of your accelerated nursing education face-to-face with faculty.
-You’ll attend class, labs, and simulations at our Health Sciences Campus and visit area health-care facilities for clinical rotations.
+If online learning isn’t for you, as part of our accelerated BSN program track in Maywood, Illinois, you’ll complete all aspects of your nursing education face-to-face with faculty.
+You’ll attend classes, labs, and simulations at our Health Sciences Campus and visit area health-care facilities for clinical rotations.